rpsft/etlbox/ETLBoxDocu/articles/example_different_dbs.md

 # Example: Data flow across different Databases

 ## Purpose
 Sometimes you are in need to transfer data across databases or across server.
-ETLBox was desinged with this scenario always in mind and offers the ability to define the connection manager for eaach task.
+ETLBox was designed with this scenario always in mind and offers the ability to define the connection manager for eaach task.
 This example will guide you through a basic scenario.